The Five Best VPNs For Android [October 2020]

 Why Use a VPN?

-Virtual private networks are useful in a lot of different ways, and can even be useful for the layman.
 For one, virtual private networks are excellent for accessing entertainment.
 If you live in the United States, but there’s a series you really want to watch that’s exclusive to Netflix UK, this problem is easily solved.
 Connect up to a VPN server in the United Kingdom, and you can watch that show from your home way across the pond.
 This works for all sorts of other geo-restricted content, too.

 You might also want to use a virtual private network for more security on the Internet.
 If you don’t like your ISP watching your traffic or other, prying eyes seeing what you’re doing on the Web, a VPN can encrypt and hide your traffic data from everyone, such as your ISP and even advertisers.
 This type of security is especially useful when you’re using a public wireless network.

-A VPN could also be used for work.
+And of course, VPN could also be used for work.
 For example, if you’re working for home, you might not have access to office files for security reasons.
 But, if you use your assigned username and password to log into your office’s VPN, you should be able to easily access your and shared office files.

 If you do a lot of streaming, or want to stream with geo-restricted content, ExpressVPN is easily one of your best options right now.
 ExpressVPN is one of the few virtual private networks that allow you lightning speeds while connected, making it perfect for streaming..
 This is partially because the service has such a massive server infrastructure—there are actually 148 server locations in 94 countries, with each location having hundreds of servers in it.
 That said, when connected, you’ll (usually) always be in close proximity to one of those servers, increasing response times, and thus, your connection speed.
 ExpressVPN actually says they have well over 2,000 individual servers.